Stuyk/openrp-altv/README.md

 ---

+-   Open a Power Shell or Command Prompt or Terminal

--   Download the latest version of this resource.
+-   Download the latest version of this resource (100% Recommend CLONING the REPO).

+-   After CLONING, CD into the repo through the same command prompt.

 -   Open a command prompt and run `npm run orp`. **FOLLOW THE INSTRUCTIONS CAREFULLY ON PROMPT**.